armuh16/assessmenttest/README.md

 numbers and types of discrepancies.
 C. Package your code and output reports (A and B above) as a zip file.

-Submit items A, B and C (packaged as a zip file) to siuyin@xendit.co

 Development environment and constraints
 You may use any mainstream language (eg. nodejs, python, java etc.), but submissions in TypeScript (https://www.typescriptlang.org/) and Go (https://golang.org/) are preferred.